-In regard to the NAAQS, the SCAB is presently in "severe" nonattainment for 8-hour O3, "serious" nonattainment for PM10 and CO, nonattainment for PM{2.5}, and in attainment for SO2.
+In regard to the NAAQS, the SCAB is presently in "severeextreme" nonattainment for 8-hour O3, "serious" nonattainment for PM10-and CO, nonattainment for PM2.5, and in attainment for SO2.
 The CARB recently reclassified the SCAB as in attainment for CO and the USEPA reclassified the SCAB as a federal CO attainment region, effective June 11, 2007.
 The SCAB was historically in nonattainment of the NAAQS for NO2.
 The main sources of NO2 emissions are on-road vehicles (SCAQMD, CARB, Southern California Association of Governments [SCAG], and USEPA 2007).
 Due to a reduction in emissions caused by national emission standards for new vehicles and a state vehicle emissions testing program, the region has attained the NO2 standard since 1991.
 As a result, the EPA in September 1998 re-designated the SCAB to attainment of the NO2 NAAQS and the region is now considered a maintenance area for NO2.

-In regard to the CAAQS, the SCAB is presently in "extreme" nonattainment for O_3 , "severe" nonattainment for CO, and nonattainment for PM{10} .
+In regard to the CAAQS, the SCAB is presently in "extreme" nonattainment for O3, nonattainment for, "severe" nonattainment for CO, 8-hour O3, and nonattainment for PM10 and PM2.5.
 The air basin is in attainment of the CAAQS for CO, SO2, NO2, sulfates, and lead, and is unclassified for hydrogen sulfide, vinyl chloride, and visibility reducing particles.

-Generally, concentrations of photochemical smog, or O_3 , are highest during the summer months and coincide with the season of maximum solar insolation.
+Generally, concentrations of photochemical smog, or $O_3$ , are highest during the summer months and coincide with the season of maximum solar insolation.
 Inert pollutant concentrations tend to be the greatest during the winter months and are a product of light wind conditions and surfacebased temperature inversions that are frequent this time of year.
 These conditions limit atmospheric dispersion.
-However, in the case of PM{10} impacts from fugitive dust sources, maximum dust impacts may occur during high wind events and/or in proximity to man-made ground-disturbing activities, such as vehicular activities on roads and earth moving during construction activities.
+However, in the case of $PM{10}$ impacts from fugitive dust sources, maximum dust impacts may occur during high wind events and/or in proximity to man-made ground-disturbing activities, such as vehicular activities on roads and earth moving during construction activities.